reh3376/ignition_tools/docs/roadmap.md

 # IGN Scripts Repository Roadmap

 ## Project Overview
-This repository contains tools for generating Jython scripts for Ignition SCADA systems and provides comprehensive AI-enhanced development capabilities for industrial automation.
+This repository contains tools for working with process control and automation frameworks, specifically it integrates with Ignition to provide advanced functionality.
+From generating Jython scripts for Ignition SCADA systems to comprehensive AI-enhanced development capabilities for industrial automation.
 The application creates, validates, tests, and exports Jython code that can be deployed to Ignition gateways for use in production environments.
+As well as facilitating development of Ignition Modules, PID loop testing, MPCCC instantiation - training - testing - monitoring - and deployment.

 ## Major Project Goals Summary